La Brea, Trinidad and Tobago

 La Brea is a town in southwestern Trinidad, located northeast of Point Fortin and southwest of San Fernando.
 La Brea (Spanish for "the tar" or "the pitch") is best known as the site of the Pitch Lake, a natural asphalt lake.
-Pronunciation of "La Brea" differs from that used in the USA at the La Brea Tar Pits in Los Angeles.
-Trinidadians call this place "La Bray".

 Location

 La Brea health district is situated in the mid-western peninsula.
 It is bounded by the Gulf of Paria on the west, Mondesir Road and part of National Mining on the north, by Fowl Play Bridge Aripero village on the south and by Union Village on the east.

 The villages included within these boundaries are: Union, Vessigny, Chinese Village, Aripero, Sobo, Rousillac village, Vance River and La Brea.